EMERGENCIES HOME CARE FROM MARCH 16 TO APRIL 7

 - Gently try to remove the object with dental floss.
 If you are not successful, go to the dentist.
 Do not try to remove the object with a sharp or pointed instrument.

-- Rinse the mouth with warm water to clean it out.
+- Clean the mouth by rinsing it with warm water.
 Use dental floss to remove any food that may be trapped between the teeth.
 Do not put aspirin on the aching tooth or gum tissues.
 See your dentist as soon as possible.

 Bitten Tongue or Lip

-- Clean the area gently with a cloth, and put cold compresses to keep swelling down.
-If bleeding is excessive or doesn't stop in a short period of time, go to the dentist or a hospital emergency room.
+- Clean the area gently with a cloth and use cold compresses to keep the swelling down.
+If the bleeding is excessive or does not stop within a short period of time, go to the dentist or a hospital emergency room.